tensult/role-acl/README.md

 - Policies are JSON compatible so can be stored and retrieved from database.
 - Fast.
 (Grants are stored in memory, no database queries.)
 - TypeScript support.
+- **Note**:
+  - For versions < 4.0: Every function in AccessControl class in synchronous.
+  - For versions >= 4.0 Most of the functions in AccessControl class are asychronous.

 ## Guide